420Integrated/My420Wallet/src/components/DecisionTree/data/md/_Recognize_address.md

      * Did you enter your key on any sites, or access your wallet from an unsecure location?

 <note>
 **We cannot recover funds, reverse transactions, or locate the IP of any wallet address.
-We are an empty, client-side interface used to interact with the Ethereum blockchain, but we do not control the blockchain.
+We are an empty, client-side interface used to interact with the 420coin blockchain, but we do not control the blockchain.
 <br>
 <br>
 Feel free to reach out with more information so we can go from here.